 Here you can login and join the public beta of our brand-new mail client and celebrate with us the day we Germans peacefully put an end to the surveillance state GDR.
 Today we celebrate our rights to freedom of speech and privacy!
 We invite all of you to join our celebration and to make use of encryption whenever possible so that together we can also put an end to online mass surveillance.

 This is our biggest update to Tutanota since we have started building our secure mail client with automatic encryption almost six years ago.
 After elaborate scrutiny by our enthusiastic private beta testers, the time has come to put Tutanota to the final test: your examination.
 We have rebuilt Tutanota from scratch to give it a fresh design, to improve performance and to make it fit for the future.
 The modern look might not be important for many of our privacy-focused users, who simply like the fact that Tutanota comes fully encrypted by default - and we heartily thank you for having used Tutanota even when it was 'just a normal looking' mail client.

-Our long-term goal, however, is that Tutanota will one day replace mainstream mail providers like Gmail and Yahoo - no idea why people are still using Yahoo after they allowed US authorities to spy on all their users.
+Our long-term goal, however, is that Tutanota will one day replace mainstream mail providers like Gmail, which stopped its end-to-end encryption project, and Yahoo - no idea why people are still using Yahoo after they allowed US authorities to spy on all their users.
 And for this a fresh and modern look is essential because we also want people to use our secure mail service even when they do not care about privacy at all - while of course they should!
 Once we achieve this, mass surveillance online will simply become impossible.

 The kickstart to rebuild our secure mail client came a bit out of the blue, but just at the right time!